xtangle/zoundcloud/README.md

 Metadata information and cover art is automatically added to files in .mp3 format (in ID3v2.3).

-All tracks will be downloaded to the user's Downloads folder:
+All tracks will be downloaded to the default Downloads folder:

 * Tracks are downloaded with the name `track_title`.
 * Playlists are downloaded to a folder with the name `user_name - playlist_name`.